 In 2020, schools across the country went virtual.
 While learning has returned to the physical classroom, teachers also realized the value of many virtual techniques they’d implemented during remote and hybrid classes.
 Programs that allow video calls have several benefits.
 You can have a conference with a guest speaker from anywhere around the world.
-Plus, students can learn firsthand about jobs like zookeeping, publishing or scientific research by video conferencing with someone who works in the field.
+Plus, using classroom technology, students can learn firsthand about jobs like zookeeping, publishing or scientific research by video conferencing with someone who works in the field.

-Chalkboards gave way to dry-erase boards, which we’ve replaced with smartboards.
+Chalkboards gave way to dry-erase boards, which were replaced with smartboards.
 These devices allow teachers to project slides, textbook examples, webpages and more, offering kids a more engaging visual than words on a page.
 Smartboards can even play video, taking the place of a TV or film projector.
 Children live in a multimedia world, and they respond well to multimedia presentations.